iGov OAuth 2.0 | February 2025 | |

 https://https://client.example.org/cb? state=2ca3359dfbfd0 &code=gOIFJ1hV6Rb1sxUdFhZGACWwR1sMhYbJJcQbVJN0wHA¶

-For clients using the authorization code grant type, access tokens SHOULD have a valid lifetime no greater than one hour, and refresh tokens (if issued) SHOULD have a valid lifetime no greater than twenty-four hours.¶
+Access tokens SHOULD have a valid lifetime no greater than one hour, and refresh tokens (if issued) SHOULD have a valid lifetime no greater than twenty-four hours.
+Specific applications MAY issue tokens with different lifetimes.
+Any active token MAY be revoked at any time.¶

 Scopes define individual pieces of authority that can be requested by clients, granted by resource owners, and enforced by protected resources.
 Specific scope values will be highly dependent on the specific types of resources being protected in a given interface.
 OpenID Connect, for example, defines scope values to enable access to different attributes of user profiles.¶